Data Management Glossary

 Secondary storage typically tiers or archives inactive cold data and backs up primary storage through data replication or other data backup methods.
 This replication or data backup process, ensures there is a second copy of the data.
 In an enterprise environment, the storage of secondary data can be in the form of a network-attached storage (NAS) box, storage-area network (SAN), or tape.
 In addition, to lessen the demand on primary storage, object storage devices may also be used for secondary storage.
 The growth of organizational unstructured data has prompted storage managers to move data to lower tiers of storage, increasingly cloud data storage, to reduce the impact on primary storage systems.
 Furthermore, in moving data from more expensive primary storage to less expensive tiers of storage, knowns as cloud tiering, storage managers are able to save money.
 This keeps the data easily accessible in order to satisfy both business and compliance requirements.

 When data tiering and archiving cold data to secondary storage, it is important that the archiving / tiering solution does not disrupt users by requiring them to rewrite applications to find the data on the secondary storage.
 Transparent archiving is key to ensuring that data moved to secondary storage still appears to reside on the primary storage and continues to be accessed from the primary storage without any changes to users or applications.
-Transparent move technology solutions that use file-level tiering to accomplish this.
+Transparent move technology solutions use file-level tiering to accomplish this.

 Learn More: Why Komprise is the Easy, Fast, No Lock-In Path to the Cloud for file and object data.